 The Elliott Press features two platen letterpresses from the early 1900s and a Vandercook proof press from the early 1960s.
 New as of Fall 2012 is a small, portable parlor press, currently dubbed Baby Elliott.
 The Press also houses more than 300 different drawers of type, each offering unique design and printing possibilities.
 In addition to a rich variety of fonts, book arts students will find intricately carved ornaments, stamps depicting everything from dental charts to 1920s roadsters, and an entire set of ancient medical symbols.
 To see a brief video of typesetting and printing at the Elliott Press, click here.
+To read an interview with Elliott Press alumnus David Johnstone, proprietor of Sharp Teeth Press, click here.

 In 2013, students in the Elliott Press created a multi-piece artist's book, A Strange Case of Alchemical Munificence, using many of the mysterious medical symbols.
 This work is currently featured on the Vamp & Tramp, Booksellers website.